zetavm/zetavm/README.md

 # To run programs, pass the path to a source file to zeta, for example:
 ./zeta benchmarks/fib29.pls

-# To start up the Plush REPL, you can run the Plush language package as a program:
+# To start up the Plush REPL (interactive shell),
+# you can run the Plush language package as a program:
-./zeta packages/lang/plush/0/package
+./zeta lang/plush/0
 ```

 ## About ZetaVM